Treatment for fibromyalgia using myofascial release can be a very effective tool for fibromyalgia pain. When the fascia (a

 It’s not unusual when undergoing treatment for fibromyalgia by a MR therapist or self-application for emotions to be released.
 It may feel strange, especially in the presence of someone else; but don’t fight it; let the emotions flow out of you.
 This is another reason that MR is such an effective treatment for fibromyalgia pain.
 The release of these stored emotions adds even greater benefit.

-If you do not have access to a therapist or trainer specializing in myofascial release, then you can learn to use a foam roller at home.
+If you do not have access to a therapist or trainer like myself who can help you in myofascial release, then you can learn to use a foam roller at home, but please consider my suggestions throughout this article.
+Keep it safe and effective.

 What follows are some of the techniques that I use for people with fibromyalgia.
 These can always be modified where necessary and not every body part will be a candidate for foam rolling, nor even every fibro person if too many perpetuating factors are present.